Estimated Reading Time: 15 mins

 I had been applying for temporary job opportunities and landed myself a job interview due to take place the following Tuesday.

-In addition to the pending job interview, I needed to prepare music for our monthly church service.
+In addition to the pending job interview, I needed to prepare the music for our monthly church service.

 Image by rawpixel.com on freepik

-In addition and behind the scenes, I still had the commitment of my gym routine (four sessions per week), so as you may imagine life was firing from all cylinders.
+Behind the scenes, I still had the commitment of my gym routine (four sessions per week), so as you may imagine life was firing from all cylinders.

 According to my ovulation calendar, my period was to be expected Monday 16th September.

-By the time it reached Saturday 14th, I wasn’t at all surprised that I was feeling ‘slightly out of sorts’.
+By the time it reached Saturday 14th, I wasn’t at all surprised that I was feeling ‘out of sorts’, but regardless of the change in my mood I attended the gym as normal.

 Sunday arrived and I woke up feeling indifferent.
 Not excited but also not down — just indifferent.